daxa-ai/pebblo/docs/gh_pages/docs/retrieval_chain.md

+# Safe Retriever for LangChain
-# Identity-enabled RAG using PebbloRetrievalQA
+***Identity-enabled RAG using PebbloRetrievalQA***

-PebbloRetrievalQA is a Retrieval chain with Identity & Semantic Enforcement for question-answering against a vector database.
+`PebbloRetrievalQA` is a Retrieval chain with Identity & Semantic Enforcement for question-answering against a vector database.

 This document covers how to retrieve documents with Identity & Semantic Enforcement.

 **Steps:**

-- **Loading Documents:** The process starts by loading documents, which contain authorization metadata, into an in-memory Qdrant vector database.
-This database is subsequently used as a retriever in PebbloRetrievalQA.
+- **Loading Documents with Authorization metadata:** The process starts by loading documents with option to pull additional authorization metadata turned on.
+See supported loader specific documentation for exact input field (typically `load_auth=True`),
+- **Using supported Vector database** `PebbloRetrievalQA` chain requires a Vector database that supports rich metadata filtering capability.
+Pick one from the supported Vector database vendor list shown below in this document.
 - **Initializing PebbloRetrievalQA Chain:**  After loading the documents, the PebbloRetrievalQA chain is initialized.
-This chain uses the retriever ( created from the vector database) and an llm.
+This chain uses the retriever ( created from the vector database) and an LLM.
 - **The 'ask' Function:**  The 'ask' function is used to pose questions to the system.
 This function accepts a question and an auth_context as input and returns the answer using the PebbloRetrievalQA chain.
 The auth_context contains the identity and authorization groups of the user accessing the application.